IBM-Blockchain-Archive/fabric-images/README.md

 ## Getting support

 IBM offers support for the single node and four node Docker networks running against the default configurations.
-Visit the [support](link here) page to learn more about the pricing structure and specific support offerings.
+Visit the [Hyperledger fabric support](http://www-stage.watson.ibm.com/files/blockchain/hyperledger-fabric-support.html) page to learn more about the pricing structure and specific support offerings.